UncertaintyQuantification/DDM-UQ/README.md

 Installation:

-To use this package, please make sure you have installed the optimization toolbox in MATLAB.
+To use this package, please install (1) the Optimization Toolbox and (2) the Statistics and Machine Learning Toolbox in MATLAB.

 Contents:

-DDM-UQ.html - documentation file with description, result of some examples and syntax. example.m - demonstration examples. simulation.m - simulation module, allow user simulates 2-D particle movement. processing.m - processing module, process Fourier transformation for intensity profiles. analysis.m - analysis module, robustly estimate the image structure function, mean squared displacement and other quantities of interest.
+DDM-UQ.html - example file with description.
+example.m - illustrative examples.
+simulation.m - simulation module, allows user to simulate 2-D particle movement. processing.m - processing module, processes Fourier transformation for intensity profiles. analysis.m - analysis module, robustly estimates the image structure function, mean squared displacement and other quantities of interest.
 ...(other functions: kernel and log likelihood)

 Authors: